ryanrasmuss/threatcloud/python/README.md

 }
 ```

-### Response Malicious
+### Upload Response after completed emulation

-You can find the report IDs below.
+You can find the report IDs in the upload response below.
 They are in pdf or xml format.
 Use these IDs to download the analysis results.
+These IDs take time to generate after a successful malicious verdict from the query response.

 ```json
 200